gottfrois/tus/README.md

   # max supported file size, in bytes (default 20 MB)
   max_size: 1024 * 1024 * 20
 ```

-- `base_url`:
-  Tus requires that the server returns the URL of the uploaded file.
-  This could be a static location a local route that does authentication
-  checks, a CDN, etc.

 - `storage`:
   module which handle storage file application